mnater/Hyphenopoly/docs/Special-use-cases.md

 ## Hyphenate depending on media queries

-In CSS hyphenation can be restricted to special media-queries.
-If hyphenation on a website must be dependent of e.g. the width of the window and only active on small screens, you'd do something like this:
+In CSS, hyphenation can be restricted to special media-queries.
+If hyphenation on a website must be dependent on e.g. the width of the window and only active on small screens, you'd do something like this:

 ```css
 @media (max-width: 600px) {